Solving Strong-Substitutes Product-Mix Auctions: Preliminaries

 A bid $\bid$ \emph{demands good $i \in [n]_0$ at $\pb$} if the surplus $b_i - p_i$ at price $\pb$ is maximal, that is if we have $i \in \argmax_{i \in [n]_0} (b_i - p_i)$; recall that good 0 is the notional `reject' good and $b_0 = p_0 = 0$ by definition.
 We say that $\argmax_{i \in [n]_0} {(b_i - p_i)}$ is the set of \emph{demanded goods of $\bid$ at $\pb$}.
 A bid $\bid$ is \emph{marginal} (on the set of its demanded goods) at $\pb$ if $\bid$ demands more than one good at $\pb$.
-Moreover, we say that price $\pb$ is marginal with respect to a given bid list $\bids$ if there are bids in $\bids$ that are marginal at $\pb$, and non-marginal otherwise.
+It is marginal \emph{on good $i$} at $\pb$ if it is marginal at $\pb$ and $i$ is in its set of demanded goods.
+Moreover, we say that price $\pb$ is marginal with respect to a given bid list $\bids$ if there are bids in $\bids$ that are marginal at~$\pb$, and non-marginal otherwise.
 We illustrate these definitions using Example~\ref{example:Alice} (Figure~\ref{fig:Alice}).
 Recall that Alice's bid list $\bids$ consists of two positively-weighted bids $\bid \coloneqq (6,6;1)$ and $\bid' \coloneqq (0,4;1)$.
 At prices $\pb = (2,4)$, the bid $\bid$ is not marginal as it demands only good $1$ while $\bid'$ is marginal between the reject good and good $2$.
 At prices $\pb = (6,6)$, the bid $\bid$ is marginal between the reject good, good $1$, and $2$ while $\bid'$ is rejected (it only demands the reject good).
 Finally, at prices $\pb = (6,2)$, both bids are non-marginal, as they each demand only good 2.
-More generally, all prices that lie on facets of the polyhedral complex in Figure~\ref{fig:Alice} are marginal, while all prices in the interior of the polyhedra are non-marginal.
+More generally, in Figure~{\ref{fig:Alice}}, all prices along the dashed lines are marginal, and all other prices are non-marginal.
+Note that these marginal prices coincide with the LIP $\mathcal{L}_u$, i.e.~the set of prices at which demand is not unique, of Alice's underlying valuation $u$.

 For any bid list $\bids$, we define the \emph{demand correspondence} $D_{\bids}(\pb)$ at prices $\pb$ as follows, distinguishing between the cases that $\pb$ is marginal and non-marginal.
 If $\pb$ is non-marginal, every bid $\bid \in \bids$ uniquely demands some good $i(\bid)$.
 In this case, $D_{\bids}(\pb)$ is a singleton set consisting of the bundle $\xb$ that is obtained by adding up an amount $w(\bid)$ of good $i(\bid)$ for each $\bid \in \bids$, i.e.~$D_{\bids}(\pb) = \{ \xb \}$ with $\xb \coloneqq \sum_{\bid \in \bids} w(\bid)\eb^{i(\bid)}$.
 In Example~\ref{example:Alice}, the demand correspondence at non-marginal prices $\pb = (6,2)$ is $D_{\bids}(6,2) = \{ (0,2) \}$, as both bids demand good 2.
 At $\pb = (1,2)$, the demand correspondence is $D_{\bids}(1,2) = \{ (1,1) \}$, as $\bid$ uniquely demands good 2 and $\bid'$ uniquely demands good 1.
 Figure~\ref{fig:Alice} shows the demand in the different polyhedron interiors corresponding to non-marginal prices.